I

 ‘I’m thinking,’ she went on, ‘that we need to watch out for any getting in here, at any time … for any reason.’

-‘What Faye said,’ said Lee ‘…I think we need to … er … behave ourselves, fly straight, do right things … I don’t really know how to say it but I do feel it’s not wise to … well … to tempt things.
+‘What Faye said,’ said Lee ‘…I think we need to … er … behave ourselves, fly straight, do right things … I don’t really know how to say this but I do feel it’s not wise to … well … to tempt things.
 I’d say don’t kill them right now, stay away, as we would from wasps.

 ‘Plus one more thing I read,’ said Faye.